 What do philosophers say?

 For centuries, philosophers have been scratching their heads trying to define what life actually is.
+It seems to be a simple question.
+However, scholars have found finding the answer extremely more complex.
 From ancient times, thinkers like Aristotle got the ball rolling by saying life is all about a soul and the ability to grow, reproduce, and move.
 Sounds simple enough.
 However, Aristotle’s categories of biological activity left many entities on the outside of life, looking in.
-But then fast-forward to Descartes, and he tried to reduce life to machines and mechanics.
-While helping us move forward in our thinking, Descartes definition of life felt a bit robotic.
+But then, fast-forward to Descartes, who tried to reduce life to machines and mechanics.
+While helping us move forward in our thinking, Descartes’s definition of life felt a bit robotic.
 Modern philosophers, biologists, and everyone in between have been debating ever since, tossing in consciousness, DNA, artificial intelligence, and even extraterrestrial life.
 Itโs like a never-ending group project where no one agrees on the final definition.

 What does the Bible say?

-For those of us who are still searching for a less scientific definition, and maybe a more spiritual, meaning of life, we can turn our attention to the Bible.
+For those of us who are still searching for a less scientific definition and maybe a more spiritual meaning of life, we can turn our attention to the Bible.
 What canโt be answered by science can always be studied and analyzed from a Biblical standpoint.
-Rather than rely on facts, we are given the opportunity to journey to a new starting point come and make our way to our own conclusions.
-Because the Bible is not only a religious text, but also a historical one as well.
-Itโs vital to keep an open mind when reading Scripture.
+Rather than rely on facts, we are given the opportunity to journey to a new starting point and make our way to our own conclusions.
+Because the Bible is not only a religious text but also a historical one as well, itโs vital to keep an open mind when reading Scripture.
 Theologians offer plenty of different perspectives on important topics, albeit many are universally agreed upon and have stood the test of time.

 According to the Wycliffe Global Alliance, the full Bible has been translated into 724 languages worldwide.
 It says over seven billion people, almost 97 percent of all people on earth, have access to some extent of scripture in their language.
 The expanse of this text makes way for numerous interpretations.
 Its reach proves we are not alone in the continuous search for answers and the quest to understand what it means to be alive.